thmarwa/Scramble-Decipher/README.md

 G N I S
 ```

-By inputting the string "amafbeartapugnqis" (concatenating the above rows) into the program, it deciphers all the possible words:
+By inputting the string "amafbeartapugnis" (concatenating the above rows) into the program, it deciphers all the possible words:
 ```
 English words count: 79773
-Using the character set amafbeartapugnqis
+Using the character set amafbeartapugnis
 Words List is:
+in
+is
 up
+us
 pa
 pi
 at